Thahan Phran: Controversy

 In the past some of the Thahan Phran's initial recruits were convicted criminals whose sentences were remitted; others joined to obtain parcels of land granted as a reward for successful campaigns.
 To some extent the Thahan Phran were intended to supplant the Volunteer Defense Corps, a civilian militia responsible for protecting the local population from guerrillas.
 By late 1981, Thahan Phran had replaced up to 80 percent of regular army units in counter-insurgency operations on the Burmese, Cambodian and Malaysian borders.

 Thahan Phran units conducted numerous operations against Khun Sa in the Golden Triangle and also participated in security actions during the standoff at Preah Vihear in 2008 and 2009.

 The Thahan Phran have had a troubled history, with units often accused of atrocities, abuse of authority, and involvement in the drug trade.
 It has been reported that these units include local thugs who make use of their status to commit crimes against their fellow citizens.
 Numerous reforms have been made since the 1980s, particularly in screening recruits, and it is a more professional force than twenty years ago, but serious problems with discipline and human rights abuses remain.

 The Thahan Phran are also suspected to have been involved in terrorist activities during the 2010 Redshirt riots in Bangkok.

 Special units of the Thahan Phran

-In the late 1970s and early 1980s, Thahan Phran set up a covert special task force to suppress the communist insurgents in Thailand and a black operation to destroy destroy Khun Sa's heroin factory.
+In the late 1970s and early 1980s, Thahan Phran set up a covert special task force to suppress the communist insurgents in Thailand and a black operation to destroy Khun Sa's heroin factory.
 The unit was known as the Project Control and Coordination Section 513 and 514 (PCCS513 and 514) (Thai:ชุดควบคุมและประสานงานโครงการ 513 และ 514 (ชค.513 และ ชค.514)), they were trained like special forces.